vet-run/vet/README.md

 **Note:** The formula is named `vet-run` to avoid a conflict with another tool in the Homebrew ecosystem, but this command will correctly install the `vet` executable on your system.

 ## Community Packages
+_These packages are maintained by the community.
+We are grateful for their efforts, but please report any packaging-specific issues to the respective package maintainer, not to this project's issue tracker._

 ### Arch Linux